PhilippKosarev/libjam/README.md

 Synopsis:
   example.py [OPTIONS] [COMMAND]
 Description:
-  An example app for the libjam library.
+  An example CLI for the libjam library.
 Commands:
-  print - Prints the given input. help  - Prints this page.
+  print - Prints the given input.
 Options:
   -w, --world - Appends ' world!' to the end of the string.
+  -h, --help  - Prints help.
 ```